-10 General
+11 General

-- 10.1 The preparation, installation and completion of the Permacrib Retaining Wall System must be in accordance with the Certificate holder's recommendations given in the Permacrib Work Instruction (9.2 PG WI).
-Excavations must be carried out in accordance with BS 6031 : 2009, with particular attention paid to safety procedures. - 10.2 The concrete foundations must be cast with the surface of the concrete left rough to reduce the risk of sliding failure, and the wall erected to give a batter on the wall of one (horizontal) in four (vertical).
-Construction of the wall must not start until the concrete has reached a minimum strength of 10 N·mm-2 or twice the stress to which it will be subjected. - 10.3 A continuous subsoil drain is, in most cases, provided at the rear of the base slab to carry the water to an outfall.
+11.1 The preparation, installation and completion of the Permacrib Retaining Wall System must be in accordance with the Certificate holder's recommendations given in the Permacrib Work Instruction (9.2 PG WI) and this Certificate.
+Excavations must be carried out in accordance with BS 6031 : 2009, with particular attention paid to safety procedures.

+11.2 The concrete foundations must be cast with the surface of the concrete left rough to reduce the risk of sliding failure, and the wall erected to give a batter on the wall of one (horizontal) in four (vertical).
+Construction of the wall must not start until the concrete has reached a minimum strength of 10 N·mm-2 or twice the stress to which it will be subjected.

+11.3 A continuous subsoil drain is, in most cases, provided at the rear of the base slab to carry the water to an outfall.

-11 Procedure
+12 Procedure

-11.1 The base line of headers is set out at 750 mm centres and bedded in the green concrete.
+12.1 The base line of headers is set out at 750 mm centres and bedded in the green concrete.
 If necessary, mortar is used to ensure support.
 A typical layout is shown in Figure 4.

-- 11.2 The first row of stretchers is installed, and, where specified, header support blocks are positioned. - 11.3 The next layer of headers is installed on the stretchers directly in line above the base headers.
-All joints in the stretchers must be tightly butted and with the scarf joints between the stretchers always located at a header position. - 11.4 After the construction of a maximum of five courses, but preferably after each course, the units are infilled in layers 200 mm to 300 mm thick.
-The area behind the wall is progressively backfilled in accordance BS 6031 : 2009. - 11.5 Every fifth course the crib frame must be nailed using 75 mm or 100 mm stainless steel nails prior to the granular infill being placed within the wall.
-When the full height of the wall is reached, a row of stretchers is laid, each on their side, along the top front edge and secured in position with 100 mm long stainless steel nails. - 11.6 Infill and backfill must be accordance with section 10.1 of this Certificate.
+12.2 The first row of stretchers is installed, and, where specified, header support blocks are positioned.

+12.3 The next layer of headers is installed on the stretchers directly in line above the base headers.
+All joints in the stretchers must be tightly butted and with the scarf joints between the stretchers always located at a header position.

+12.4 After the construction of a maximum of five courses, but preferably after each course, the units are infilled in layers 200 to 300 mm thick.
+The area behind the wall is progressively backfilled in accordance with BS 6031 : 2009.

+12.5 At every fifth course, the crib frame must be nailed using 75 or 100 mm stainless steel nails prior to the granular infill being placed within the wall.
+When the full height of the wall is reached, a row of stretchers is laid, each on their side, along the top front edge and secured in position with 100 mm long stainless steel nails.

+12.6 Infill and backfill must be in accordance with section 11.1 of this Certificate.

+13 Demolition and dismantling

+No demolition should be undertaken without reference to the Certificate holder or a Structural Engineer.